Parenting tips to help kids be more optimistic especially in uncertain, anxious times.

 First, do know I empathize.
 It’s heartbreaking to hear children talk about the bad, pessimistic parts of life.
 One of the hardest parts of being a parent is when your child isn’t happy.
 But there is one point you must keep in mind: Kids are not born pessimistic.
 That means parenting can be influential in curbing negativity and cynicism and boosting positivity and optimism.

 In all fairness, the news our kids are seeing lately is flooded with “doom and gloom” stories: the pandemic, graphs showing daily death tolls, shootings, riots and the horrific live feed of George Floyd’s death.
-But there is goodness.
-People uniting to march together for justice.
+But there is also goodness: People uniting to march together for justice.
 First responders jeopardizing their own lives.
 Teachers giving every ounce of themselves to try to reach children.
 Kids leaving inspiring messages with sidewalk chalk for others.
-Let’s show our children the upside of the world, and scientific research reveals why we must.
+Let’s show our children the upside of the world and teach proven strategies to reduce pessimism, and scientific research reveals why we must.

 REALITY CHECK: Research shows that a large part of an optimistic attitude is learned along the way, and that parents can help their kids become more optimistic, so take heart.
 What’s more a growing numbers of studies confirmed powerful benefits for nurturing positive attitudes in our kids.
 Optimistic thinking could curb kid depression as well as less heavy drug abuse and bad behavior.